Micha-JS/TACO_MJS/README.md

 Below you can see the results of selected parameter studies.
 While 60 categories are too many for 1068 training images (ImageNet has 1000 categories but also 1.2 mio training images) 6 aggregated categories work better and are used as the baseline.
 Measures like changing the batch size, freezing some layers, using the Nesterov momentum or using other pre-trained weights had little or negative impact on the performance.
 Clustering the 60 categories (feature engineering) in a different way and image augmentation like flipping images and using gaussian noise improved the performance up to 5.7 %.
 ![Model performance](Images_GitHub/Training_performance.png)

+When the line ends early, it is due to the implemented early stopping (8 epochs - validation loss).

 ## Prediction Threshold
 As you can see, when the threshold for a prediction is > 0.5 Plastic is the only category that is predicted.
 Lowering the threshold to 0.22, increases the amount of correct predictions.
 This are the predictions of the test sub-set, consisting of 255 images.